Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Comparison with numerical experiments

-We compare the theoretical number densities with the simulated ones.
-Figure~\ref{fig_n_e_b} shows the dependence of the number density of the bound stars on the orbital eccentricity.
-The red histogram and black dotted line represent the simulated and theoretical number densities.
-In both panels, the simulated number densities are in good agreement with the theoretical ones, except for around $0.998$ or the lower eccentricity regime.
-This deviation of the lower eccentricity regime is mainly caused by a very low particle resolution of the simulations.
+In the previous subsection, we have derived theoretical, analytical expressions for the distribution of tidally accreted stars (bound and unbound ones) in terms of eccentricity $e$ and penetration factor $\beta$; in order to achieve that, we have used double power law functions for the stellar density, the Jeans equation for the stellar velocity dispersion, and double-power-law function for the energy distribution of tidally disrupted stars.
+Now we will check the final results of the previous subsection for $N_{\rm TD,b,u}(e)$ and $N_{\rm TD,b,u}(\beta) $ (see equation~\ref{Eq-n(beta)-bound}) directly against the $N$-body data of particles arriving at the tidal radius.
+Figure~\ref{fig_n_e_b} shows the dependence of the number density of bound stars on the orbital eccentricity.
+The red histogram represents the simulated number densities.
+The uncertainties of the measurements are computed based on the Poisson error, the $1\sigma$ confidence level single-sided upper and lower limits are computed with equations (9) and (12) in \citet{Gehrels1986}.
+The black and cyan curves represent the theoretical number densities obtained with different $Q_{\rm boost}$ values (note this specific color setting for $Q_{\rm boost}$ is used in Figures~\ref{fig_Q-r_a},~\ref{fig_n_e_b},~\ref{fig_n_b_b} and \ref{fig_boundary}).
+We find that $Q_{\rm boost}$ can mildly affect the theoretical $N_{\rm TD,b}(e)$.
+In both panels, the distributions are quite narrow near the parabolic case ($e=1$).
+The simulated number densities are also in good agreement with the theoretical ones, except for some stronger fluctuations around $e \sim 0.996$ and $ e \sim 0.998$.
+This is because the particle resolution of our $N$-body simulations is not sufficient there.
 The number density of the $M_{\rm BH}=0.01$ case is wider for the orbital eccentricity than that of the $M_{\rm BH}=0.05$ case.
 This trend can be interpreted as follows: from equation (\ref{eq:ell}), the lowest eccentricity of the bound stars can be estimated to be $e_{\rm ll}(M_{\rm BH},E_{\rm min}) = \sqrt{1-4r_{\rm t}|E_{\rm min}|/GM_{\rm BH}}$.
 We find that $E_{\rm min}=-2$ in the $M_{\rm BH}=0.01$ case, whereas $E_{\rm min}=-4$ (ignoring the isolated bins) in the $M_{\rm BH}=0.05$ case.
 Substituting each quantity into the above equation, we find $e_{\rm ll}(0.01,-2)=0.9960$ and $e_{\rm ll}(0.05,-4)=0.9984$.
 These evaluations are consistent with the number density distributions shown in Figure~\ref{fig_n_e_b}.